ucg8j/blog/posts/grokking-algorithms.md

 ## Performance
 Average case: O(1) constant time
-Worst case: 0(n) linear time
+Worst case: O(n) linear time

 To avoid worst case performance, collisions must be avoided.
 To avoid collisions:
 - Have a low load factor (number of items / total number of slots).
 When the items grow and hence the load factor, you should *resize* the hash table and increase the slots.
-Rule of thumb, when LF > .07
+Rule of thumb, when LF > 0.7
 - a good hash function

 # 6. Breadth First Search (BFS)